 Once entirely separate from the city of Edinburgh, Dean Village was originally where the milling of water mills took place.
 Important landmarks in the area include:

 - Scottish Gallery of National Art

 - Well Court: a refurbished Victorian housing building commissioned in the late 19th century by the then owner of the Scotsman newspaper, Sir John Findlay.

 8. Circus Lane

 Just like Dean Village, Circus Lane is arguably one of the most gorgeous corners in Edinburgh.
 This residential cobbled alley sits in the Stockbridge neighbourhood, a stone’s throw from the Sunday Stockbridge Market (an absolute must if you are in the area!).
 Just like other back alleys built in the 17th and 18th centuries, its main purpose was to house the stables of wealthy families, thus keeping the smell and noise from the main residences.
-Now, beautiful flowers fill the alley, making it the perfect Instagram spot even when the Scottish weather isn’t at its full potential!
+Now, beautiful flowers fill the alley.
+It’s the perfect Instagram spot even when the Scottish weather isn’t at its full potential!